afourmy/pyNMS/README.md

 ## Send Jinja2 scripts to any SSH-enabled device

 pyNMS uses Netmiko to send Jinja2 scripts to any device that supports SSH.
-Variables can be imported in a YAML file, and a script can be sent graphically to multiple devices at once.
+Variables can be imported in a YAML file, and a script can be sent graphically to multiple devices at once with multithreading.

 ![Send jinja2 script via SSH with netmiko](https://github.com/mintoo/networks/raw/master/Readme/animations/send_script.gif)

 ## Interface to NAPALM

 NAPALM is an automation framework that provides a set of functions to interact with different network device Operating Systems using a unified API.
 NAPALM can be used from within pyNMS to retrieve information about a device, and change the configuration.
+You can click on the video for a step-by-step explanation of how it works.

 [![Configuration automation with NAPALM and Jinja2 scripting](https://github.com/mintoo/networks/raw/master/Readme/animations/napalm_jinja2.gif)](https://www.youtube.com/watch?v=_kkW3jSQpzc)